KERRHAM/Project4/README.md

 ## Credits

 ### Content
-- For Styling my page I used the [Bootstrap](https://getbootstrap.com/) framework.
+- For adding some of my css to this project I used the [Bootstrap](https://getbootstrap.com/) framework.
 - Instructions on how to implement form validation on the Sign Up page was taken from the guidance from code institute
+- [W3 Schools](https://www.w3schools.com/) was very helpful for keeping me right when working with Django and creating models.

 ### Media
+- [Pexels](https://www.pexels.com/) was used for my images.
+- [Fontawesome](https://fontawesome.com/) was used to add icons to webpage.